Wizatdq092/website/src/content/blog/uncategorized/nfa-community-hosting/index.md

 - [What progress has been made on NFAs and what is left?](#mvp-development-progress)
 - [How does Fleek tie into all of this?](#so-how-does-fleekxyz-fit-into-the-picture)

-Prefer to dig into code instead of reading?
-You’re in luck, NFAs have been open source from day one and we’ve got [an MVP working branch](https://github.com/fleekxyz/non-fungible-apps/tree/develop) in development for you to check out.

 ---